Georges576/Ax_equal_b/README.md

-# Ax_equal_b
+#Notes
-this project cover briefly the direct and iterative methods to solve a linear system Ax=b
+this project cover briefly the direct and iterative methods to solve a linear system Ax=b.

+two notebook will be presented , one in matlab , where we discusse the direct methods ,

+and a bigger one in python , covering the iterative methods